philipp-baumann/simplerspec/README.md

 traditional analysis methods when no a priori sample data except spectra are available (based on Kennard-Stones sampling)
 10. `predict_from_spc()`: Predict multiple chemical properties from a list of calibrated models and new soil spectra
-11. `assess_multimodels()`: Assess model performance for multiple pairs of predicted and measured variables.
+11. `assess_multimodels()`: Assess model performance given multiple pairs of predicted and measured variables.

 # Projects using simplerspec